For many of us in the workplace, one on one meetings are a necessary evil to be avoided at all costs.

 These meetings give a manager an opportunity to guide an employee on their professional goals to forge a stronger bond and a happy workplace.
 To reap this benefit, you must plan an efficient meeting by building a well-designed meeting agenda.

-How to build your agenda
+How to build 1:1 meeting agenda

-Every one on one meeting should include:
+Every one-on-one meeting should include:

 - Notes taken since the last meeting